First National Pictures: Early history

 Associated First National Pictures expanded from only distributing films to producing them in 1924 and changed its corporate name to First National Pictures, Inc. It built its 62 acre studio lot in Burbank in 1926.
 The Motion Picture Theatre Owners of America and the Independent Producers' Association declared war in 1925 on what they termed a common enemy—the "film trust" of Metro-Goldwyn-Mayer, Paramount, and First National, which they claimed dominated the industry not only by producing and distributing motion pictures but also by entering into exhibition as well.

 Jacob Fabian, movie magnate known for pioneering the establishment of large motion picture theaters, starting in New Jersey, was Vice-President of Associated First National Pictures Producers, which evolved to First National Pictures, Inc. in 1924.
 He was an original franchise-holder of the organization as owner of the New Jersey First National Exchange.

 In March 1926, Fabian and sons acquired a large block of stock in West Coast Theatres, Inc.

 By May 1926, a merger took place with the Stanley Company, headed by Jules E. Mastbaum, creating an unbroken chain of theaters from Massachusetts to Virginia called the Stanley Company of America.

 Following the passing of Mastbaum in December 1926, a $100 Million consolidation merger occurred between First National Pictures, The Stanley Company of America, and West Coast Theatres, creating the largest theater holding company in the world.
-During this time, a block of theaters were sold to the Warner Brothers Pictures, who would later pioneer sound to film (talkies) with "The Jazz Singer" in late 1927.
+During this time, a block of theaters were sold to Warner Bros.
+Pictures, who would later pioneer sound to film (talkies) with The Jazz Singer in late 1927.

 In July 1928, the Stanley Company elected a new Board of Directors, including Jacob Fabian and his son Simon H. Fabian.